 Remember that the 'X' in LaTeX or TeX is pronounced as a hard sound as in the 'ck' in 'teck'.

 In a document of this size it is not possible to include everything that you might need to know.
-If you intend to make extensive use of LaTeX, then you should subsequently refer to a more complete reference.
+If you intend to make extensive use of LaTeX, then subsequently refer to a more complete reference.
 Instead this is a carefully selected introduction to the foundational elements and philosophy of using LaTeX with style.

 Online is a fairly complete LaTeX2e reference (162k,html), suitable for browsing, searching or access via its index.
 This reference document is the most useful thing to keep handy on your disk while you become more proficient with LaTeX.